image

 • No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance.

-• Title IX prohibits sexual harassment, including sexual assault, occurring in connection with any academic, athletic, extracurricular, or other College program, regardless of the location.
+• Title IX prohibits sex discrimination, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, pregnancy-related discrimination, and other forms of sex-based misconduct occurring in connection with any academic, athletic, extracurricular, or other University program or activity, regardless of location.

-• Pursuant to Title IX and its regulations (34 C.F.R.
-Part 106.8), Marist College's Title IX Coordinator is the designated college official with primary responsibility for coordinating the college's compliance with Title IX and other federal and state laws and regulations relating to sex-based discrimination.
+Pursuant to Title IX (34 C.F.R.
+Part 106) and Title VI (42 U.S.C. § 2000d et seq.), Marist University's Title IX and Title VI Coordinator is the designated University official with primary responsibility for coordinating the University's compliance with federal and state laws and regulations relating to sex discrimination, race discrimination, color discrimination, and national origin discrimination.

 Inquiries may be made externally to: